metriccoders/open-source-ai-agents/README.md

 ## Features

-- **Integrations with Popular Applications**: Dropbox, Google Drive, Slack, and more.
+- **Integrations with Popular Applications**: Dropbox, Notion.
 - **Powered by OpenAI**: Summarize documents, generate responses, automate workflows.
 - **Llama Index for Advanced Document Processing**: Organize and manage documents easily.
 - **Open Source**: Contribute to the largest collection of AI agents for applications.
 - **Easy-to-Use**: Python-based library that can be easily extended with more integrations.

 ---

+## Future

+- **Integrations with Popular Applications**: Google Drive, Miro, Clickup, and many more.
+- **Powered by OpenAI**: Summarize documents, generate responses, automate workflows.
+- **Llama Index for Advanced Document Processing**: Organize and manage documents easily.
+- **Open Source**: Contribute to the largest collection of AI agents for applications.
+- **Easy-to-Use**: Python-based library that can be easily extended with more integrations.

+---

+## Contact
+- **Email** Contact me at suhas@metriccoders.com

 ## Installation